-Master of Science in Psychology With a General Psychology Emphasis
+Master’s in Psychology: General Psychology Emphasis

 Master of Science in Psychology with an Emphasis in General Psychology